Ben-Bromley/UON-COMP-Coursework-2/README.md

 This project uses [http-server](https://www.npmjs.com/package/http-server) to run a local development server.
 Playwright is configured to use the npm start script to automate running a dev server whilst testing.

+Use the start script to run the local server.
 `npm run start`

 ## README Requirements